TheKoguryo/report_daily_costs/README.md

+# oci-daily-cost-report

-# Report Daily Cost using Usage API and Notification
+Report Daily Cost using Usage API and Notification

 *Do this steps in your home region.*